protontypes/open-sustainable-technology/README.md

 - [SWEET](https://github.com/ESIPFed/sweet) - Official repository for Semantic Web for Earth and Environmental Terminology Ontologies.
 - [U.S. Climate Resilience Toolkit](https://toolkit.climate.gov/) - A website designed to help people find and use tools, information, and subject matter expertise to build climate resilience.
 - [Climatemind](https://github.com/ClimateMind/climatemind-backend) - Explore how your values and personal interests are being affected by climate change and shows you attractive solutions exist that you may not be aware of.
+- [Decarb My State](https://github.com/chihacknight/decarbonize-my-state) - What does it take to decarbonize your state.

 ### Data Catalogs and Interfaces